Special Report: GPs call for bigger role in Covid vaccinations - as they warn Scotland has 'no plan' for rollout after over-80s

 Although he stresses he does support the GP contract's objective of delegating responsibility for vaccinations, in general, to health boards, he says the pandemic is a "unique situation".

-Dr Morrison, who is chair of the Lothian LMC and a partner a Newbattle Medical Practice in Edinburgh, said: "We are vaccinating our frontline staff and the over-80s within practice.
+Dr Morrison, who is chair of the Lothian LMC and a partner at Newbattle Medical Practice in Edinburgh, said: "We are vaccinating our frontline staff and the over-80s within practice.
 However, there is appetite to deliver more.

 "We fully appreciate it’s not as simple as it being general practice only - under no circumstance do we want the delegated function - but we do want to help.